-Veritas is a church – a local gathering of people who love and trust Jesus.
-As followers of Jesus Christ, we long to see a world filled with people who love and trust Him.
-We pray that God changes us as a church, making us a people who know Him, believe Him, obey Him, enjoy Him, and proclaim Him to the ends of the earth to the praise of His glory.
+Veritas is a church – a local gathering of people committed to Christ and to one another.
+As followers of Jesus Christ we long to see a world filled with people who love Him and one another.
+We pray that God changes us as a church, making us a people who know Him, trust Him, obey Him, enjoy Him, and proclaim Him to the ends of the earth to the praise of His glory.

 Introduction to Veritas